neomantic-zz/chibi-libsoc/README.md

 ## Example
 An example ships with the source code.
-The example must run as root since libsoc needs to make calls to the gpio sysfs interface.
+The example must run as root since libsoc needs echo strings to the gpio sysfs interface.

 `sudo chibi-scheme example.scm`